Jewelry Blog

 Top 30 Engagement Rings From the 1930s

-Bold, geometric designs, abstract lines, lavish opulence – these are what characterize the 1930s in the world of jewelry.
+Bold, geometric designs, abstract lines, lavish opulence are what characterize the 1930s in the world of jewelry.
 The second decade of the Art Deco era features some stunning rings that will leave you speechless.
-Check out our list of the top 30 1930s engagement rings below and contact us if you’d like to learn more about any of them, or to help you find the perfect ring for your betrothed.
+Check out our list of the top 30 1930s engagement rings below.
+Contact us if you’d like to learn more about any of them or to help you find the perfect ring for your betrothed.

 Top 1930’s Engagement Rings

-Starting this list off strong, the Salford Ring is a beautiful example of Art Deco motifs.
-This platinum ring features an impressive, 1.89-carat VS1 clarity old European-cut diamond in its center.
-The stone sits in a circular halo-style mount that houses several smaller diamonds as well.
-The ring’s under-gallery is decorated with openwork filigree and geometric shapes.
+Starting this list off strong, the Foundry Ring is a beautiful example of Art Deco design.
+This platinum ring features a 0.91-carat SI1 clarity old European-cut diamond in its center.
+The stone sits in av oval halo-style mount that houses several smaller diamonds as well.
+The ring is decorated with openwork geometric patterns.

 2. Monticello Ring